What are NFTs & How Do They Work?

 The addresses you use to deposit crypto assets on an exchange should never be used to transfer non fungible tokens: Exchanges have potentially millions of different addresses and rarely support non fungible tokens, meaning that if you were to transfer yours to one of these, they would likely be lost.

 Being cryptographic tokens recorded on a blockchain means that you don’t need permission from a 3rd party to trade NFTs.
 As long as a marketplace supports the blockchain your assets were minted on and recognises the contract that your tokens are part of, you can freely sell your tokens.

-One example and probably the biggest is Opensea which is the leading marketplace for trading non fungible tokens.
-Here, you can buy, sell, and discover digital assets such as Cryptokitties, Decentraland, and KnownOrigin art.
+One more generic marketplace example is OpenSea which is the leading marketplace for trading non fungible tokens.
+Here, you can buy, sell, and discover digital assets such as CryptoKitties, Decentraland, and KnownOrigin art.

 The specifics of trading NFTs on these marketplaces does differ per platform, but typically, selling entails giving the marketplace permission via your wallet and then simply listing for the price.
 At no point does the marketplace claim custody of your token and they are only transferred once a sale has been initiated.

-In most cases, buying and selling NFTs on a marketplace does involve paying gas to make the transfer between users.
+In most cases, buying and selling NFTs on a marketplace does involve paying gas or a transaction fee, to make the transfer between users.

 It’s certainly an interesting time for the NFT industry and one that’s set to continue growing.
 Combine this with the fact that more projects are experimenting with NFTs and it’s hard not to see the market increase in years to come.